 On May 15, 1996, the Standing Committee of the NPC promulgated the Professional Education Law of the PRC, or the Professional Education Law, which became effective on September 1, 1996.
 Pursuant to the Professional Education Law, professional training includes training pre-employment, training for military personnel transferring to civil positions, training for apprentices, on-the-job training, job-transfer training and other professional training.
 Professional training may be classified as junior, middle or senior level according to the actual situations.
 It shall be conducted by either professional training institutions or professional schools, which may develop various professional training to satisfy the needs of the society.
 The PRC government encourages institutional organizations, social organizations, other social groups and citizens to establish professional schools and professional training institutions, and the financial allocation for professional schools and professional training institutions from the governments at various levels shall be gradually increased.
 The PRC government also encourages financial institutions to support and develop professional education by means of credit facilities.
+The Standing Committee of the NPC published the Professional Education Law (Draft Revision) and the Professional Education Law (Second Draft Revision) for public comments in June 2021 and December 2021, respectively.
+The Professional Education Law (Second Draft Revision), on the one hand, encourages development of a professional education system as well as the use of modern teaching methods, such as development of online courses, and on the other hand, sets forth principles for professional education schools and professional training institutions.
+It provides that professional training institutions shall have (i) an organized structure and management system, (ii) a training curriculum system, teachers or other teaching staff, and management personnel that are suitable for the training tasks; (iii) places, facilities and equipment suitable for training and meeting safety requirements; and (iv) adequate funding.

-On August 3, 2007, the Standing Committee of the NPC promulgated the Employment Promotion Law of the PRC, or the Employment Promotion Law, which became effective on January 1, 2008 and was amended on April 24, 2015.
+On August 3, 2007, the Standing Committee of the NPC promulgated the Employment Promotion Law of the PRC, or the Employment Promotion Law, which became effective on January 1, 2008, and was amended on April 24, 2015.
 Pursuant to the Employment Promotion Law, the PRC government at and above the county level shall encourage and support professional schools, professional training institutions and corporations to carry out pre-employment training, employment training, re-employment training and entrepreneurship training, and encourage workers to attend various types of training programs.
 Corporations in China are requested to set aside financial resources for the training and continued education of their employees.